culinary-code/algemeen/Wiki Pages.md

 # Environment variables

 - ## Frontend
+  All environment variables should be put in the .env file.
+See the .env.template for a quick copy paste of the required structure.
   - KEYCLOAK_BASE_URL: Start of the Keycloak url appended before any calls made to Keycloak.
 Example for local development: "http://localhost:8180"
   - KEYCLOAK_CLIENT_ID: Name of your Keycloak client.
 Example: "flutter-app"
   - KEYCLOAK_REALM: Name of your Keycloak realm.
 Example: "culinary-code-dev-realm"